 Selected chapters of the Pauline, Johannine or Petrine letters are studied with a view to their original context and their contemporary significance.
 Winter Semester.

 The grammar and idioms of New Testament Greek are studied.
 The readings are from the book of Hebrews, the Catholic Epistles and Revelation.
 Prerequisite: 1204 New Testament Greek.
 Fall and Winter Semester.

 4206 - History of Revelation in the New Testament(Credits: 3)

 The concept of a "history of revelation" is discussed and attention is paid to how Christian thought develops from the teachings of the Lord Jesus in the Gospels to the writings of the apostle Paul.
 Winter Semester.

 4207 - Advanced Hermeneutics and NT Exegesis(Credits: 3)

-This course will take a closer look at some of the hermeneutical and methodological issues touched on in NT 1206.
+This course will take a closer look at some of the hermeneutical and methodological issues dealt with in NT 1206.
 Attention will also be paid to the narrative-critical approach to interpreting the New Testament.
 Fall Semester.